 Applying for a JSA hardship payment

-You might be able to get a hardship payment from the Jobcentre if you're not getting your JSA payments and you’re struggling to pay your essential living costs.
+You might be able to get a hardship payment from the Jobcentre if you're not getting your JSA payments.

 You don’t usually have to pay a hardship payment back and you’ll get it every 2 weeks until your JSA starts again.